 Yes, we do not allow hormones or antibiotics of any kind, including ionophores.

 What percentage of corn is used on the finishing lot with the barley and alfalfa hay?
 I think corn is the best part for the cattle.

 We use a rather high percentage of corn or corn by product in our finishing process.
 There is corn, corn silage, and corn cobs and things left over from a sweet corn plant near-by.
-We feed corn for it’s sweet flavoring.
+We feed corn for its sweet flavoring.
 Cattle feed for excess of 120 days.
 It sounds like a long time but it is not what you may think.
 Cattle are moved gradually from a diet high in hay and roughage over the 4 months.
 Slowly corn is added to the ration.
-Only in the last month are cattle fed a ration consisting a 70% corn base.
-By removing the process of added hormones it takes an extra month or more to get cattle to their optimum weight, this creates a product with less water purge and better tenderness.
-However it is a considerable cost to the producer in lower feed performance.
+Only in the last month are cattle fed a ration consisting of a 70% corn base.
+By removing the process of added hormones, it takes an extra month or more to get cattle to their optimum weight, this creates a product with less water purge and better tenderness.
+However, it is a considerable cost to the producer in lower feed performance.

 Is corn an unnatural diet for cattle?
 Is it only fed to cattle because it’s cheap?

 No. Cattle can get the nutrients they need from eating a wide range of plants, including a variety of grains and grasses.
 Most beef raised in the United States comes from grain-finished cattle, which spend most of their lives on pasture eating grass before going to a feedlot for four to six months.
 While at a feedlot, cattle are fed a combination of grain and hay formulated by a professional nutritionist to ensure a well-balanced and nutritious diet.